-- (b) Purveyors shall monitor for PFAS contaminants using an approved method in WAC 246-390-075 (17)(a) and all method specific contaminants as listed on Table 7 in WAC 246-390-075. - (i) Purveyors, on a schedule determined by the department, but no later than December 31, 2025, shall complete initial sampling for PFAS from a sample location representing each source as listed in Table 4 of this section. - (ii) Initial PFAS sampling prioritization and scheduling is based on the following criteria: - (A) Susceptibility of the source water to contamination by surface activities due to physical attributes of the source; - (B) Vulnerability of the source water to PFAS contamination; and (C) Population served. - (iii) Purveyors of TNC systems determined by the department to be at risk of PFAS contamination due to proximity of the system's water supply to known PFAS contamination shall collect a sample for analysis as directed by the department and, if detected, comply with the follow-up requirements under WAC 246-290-320(8). - (c) Analytical results for contaminants or groups of contaminants listed in Table 3 of this section reported prior to January 1, 2023, that meet the SDRL and requirements established in chapter 246-390 WAC with the effective date of January 1, 2022, or later may be used to comply with the initial PFAS monitoring requirement in this chapter. - (d) For sources that become active after January 1, 2022, purveyors shall perform the required monitoring as part of the source approval process under WAC 246-290-130. - (e) The department may require a confirmation sample.
+- (b) Purveyors shall monitor for the PFAS contaminants listed in Table 7 under WAC 246-390-075. - (i) Purveyors, on a schedule determined by the department, but no later than December 31, 2025, shall complete initial sampling for PFAS from a sample location representing each source as listed in Table 4 of this section. - (ii) Initial PFAS sampling prioritization and scheduling is based on the following criteria: - (A) Susceptibility of the source water to contamination by surface activities due to physical attributes of the source; - (B) Vulnerability of the source water to PFAS contamination; and (C) Population served. - (iii) Purveyors of TNC systems determined by the department to be at risk of PFAS contamination due to proximity of the system's water supply to known PFAS contamination shall collect a sample for analysis as directed by the department and, if detected, comply with the follow-up requirements under WAC 246-290-320(8). - (c) Analytical results for contaminants or groups of contaminants listed in Table 3 of this section reported prior to January 1, 2023, that meet the SDRL and requirements established in chapter 246-390 WAC with the effective date of January 1, 2022, or later may be used to comply with the initial PFAS monitoring requirement in this chapter. - (d) For sources that become active after January 1, 2022, purveyors shall perform the required monitoring as part of the source approval process under WAC 246-290-130. - (e) The department may require a confirmation sample.
 If a confirmation sample is required by the department, the result will be averaged with the first sampling result and the average is used as the final result.
-The department has the discretion to delete results of obvious sampling errors from this calculation. - (f) After completing initial sampling as described in Table 3 of this section, each source must be monitored as follows: - (i) For sources with organic results less than the SDRL, purveyors shall begin routine monitoring as described in Table 3 of this section, unless a monitoring waiver is granted by the department under (h) of this subsection. - (iii) For sources with inorganic detections below the SAL, purveyors shall monitor as identified in subsection (4) of this section.
+The department has the discretion to delete results of obvious sampling errors from this calculation. - (f) After completing initial sampling as described in Table 3 of this section, each source must be monitored as follows: - (i) For sources with organic results less than the SDRL, purveyors shall begin routine monitoring as described in Table 3 of this section, unless a monitoring waiver is granted by the department under (h) of this subsection. - (ii) For sources with organic detections equal to or greater than the SDRL, purveyors shall conduct follow-up monitoring under WAC 246-290-320(8). - (iii) For sources with inorganic detections below the SAL, purveyors shall monitor as identified in subsection (4) of this section.